-There are a huge variety of terms used to describe the peoples most commonly called ‘tribal people’ or ‘indigenous people’.
-All of them are problematic; none are entirely satisfactory:
+There are a huge variety of terms used to describe the peoples most commonly called “tribal people” or “Indigenous people.”
+Many of them are problematic; none are entirely satisfactory:

-This is perhaps the term most often used by specialists and academics, although it is not in such common usage amongst the general public.
-Not all indigenous people are tribal: the Quechua and Aymara Indians of the Andes, for example, form what could best be described as an indigenous peasantry, being the majority rural, agrarian population in Ecuador, Peru and Bolivia, and often well integrated into the national economy.
+Note that not all Indigenous peoples are also tribal: the Quechua and Aymara of the Andes, for example, are the majority rural, agrarian population in Ecuador, Peru and Bolivia, and often integrated into the national economy.

-Peoples who have no peaceful contact with anyone in the mainstream or dominant society.
-There are about 100 uncontacted tribes in the world.
+Peoples who avoid contact with outsiders.
+There are more than 100 uncontacted tribes around the world.
 More questions and answers about uncontacted tribes.

 Some place-specific terms: